drbig/snb/README.md

 **NOTE**: If you're not using a `UTF-8` locale you should edit `src/user.h` before compiling, as the default bullet strings use Unicode glyphs.

+**Debian and derivative users**: You'll probably need *all* of these packages installed: ncurses5, ncurses5-dev, ncursesw5, and ncursesw5-dev.
+Please ensure you have them before you run `make` (relevant [issue](https://github.com/drbig/snb/issues/2)).

+The Makefile is now a bit smarter.
+If you can successfully run `ncursesw5-config` then any compile problems are probably due to something else (please file an issue via GitHub in such case).

     $ git clone https://github.com/drbig/snb.git
     $ cd snb
     $ make debug

-~~If the build fails the most probable cause is you don't have ncursesw, or there is a configuration problem.
-Check `Makefile` and adjust paths for includes and/or `ncursesw` library.~~ The Makefile is now a bit smarter.
-If you can successfully run `ncursesw5-config` then any compile problems are probably due to something else (please file an issue via GitHub in such case).

 ## Usage and configuration